January 29 2009; checked April 21 2020

 - What is Instructional Design Theory?

-- Another of my favorite sites is Explorations in Learning & Instruction: The Theory Into Practice (TIP) database that is maintained by Greg Kearsley.
+- Another of my favorite sites is InstructionalDesign.org.
+This site is designed to “support students, educators, instructional designers, learning engineers, policy makers, and all others interested in the learning sciences and the art of designing effective learning experiences.
+Content on the site was created by Greg Kearsley and Richard Culatta with input from many experienced learning designers.”
 The database contains descriptions of over 50 theories relevant to human learning and instruction.
-For example, it has entries on Vygotsky, Brunerand Lave (Situated Learning).
+For example, it has entries on Vygotsky, Bruner, and Lave (Situated Learning).

 Reigeluth, C. M. (1999).
 What is Instructional-Design Theory and How Is It Changing?
 In C. M. Reigeluth (Ed.), Instructional-Design Theories and Models, Volume II: A New Paradigm of Instructional Theory (pp. 5 – 29).
 Mahwah, NJ: Lawrence Erlbaum Associates, Publishers.

 Schneider, D., & Others.
 (2013).
 Instructional Design.
 Edutechwiki.
 Retrieved from http://edutechwiki.unige.ch/en/Instructional_design

 Note: These eCoaching tips were initially developed for faculty in the School of Leadership & Professional Advancement at Duquesne University in Pittsburgh, PA.
 This library of tips has been organized, expanded and updated in the second edition of the book, The Online Teaching Survival Guide: Simple and Practical Pedagogical Tips (2016) coauthored with Rita- Marie Conrad.
 Judith can be reached at judith followed by designingforlearning.org.